gildir/CS321-2018F-002/chat.md

 {
     public String listAllPlayers(String palyer_name);
 }
+class PlayerList
+{
+    private final LinkedList<Player> playerList;
+    public String toString();
+}
 ```
+### Code Analysis
+PlayerList class keep a linked list of players called palyerList. toString methods returns the one string separated by space of all players in the linked list.
+GameCore class is responsible for underlying actions.
+ListAllPlayers is a method in this class that gets the player name, if the player name is valid then it returns a string of all players int the world using toString method of playerList.
 ## Ignore
 ### Usage
 There are two ways to ignore messages from a player: